legeRise/video-creator-api-django/readme.md

 ### What it's capable of?

-Well, it is was more like a hobby project for specific usecase which I later decided to use for practicing django, djangorestframework, docker and containerization, automation and deployment(aws and render) and it did really helped.
+This project started as a hobby to tackle a specific use case, but it quickly became a valuable learning experience for practicing Django, Django REST Framework, Docker, containerization, automation, and deployment (AWS and Render).

-So, it is designed to only generate specific kind of videos like
+It is designed to generate specific kinds of videos such as:
 1. Top 5 Mountains in the World
-2. Top 3 Horror places in china
+2. Top 3 Horror places in China
 3. Top 7 wonders of the world
-and so on, actually in the backend it uses gemini to find the facts(like names to five mountains) and later uses another image-downloader library to download images against those keywords, so to answer that "What it's capable of" it can generate these videos but may not always provide you the desired results as there is a chance of weird response from gemini and as well as chance of unaccurate images.
+   and so on.
+In the backend, it uses Gemini to extract facts (like names of five mountains) and an image-downloader library to fetch images based on these keywords.

+So, to ***What it's capable of*** now that you know what actually takes place behind the scenes, well, it can create such videos(the specific kind), but results may not always meet expectations as Gemini's responses can sometimes be unexpected, and the downloaded images may not accurately represent the keywords everytime( because, afterall it is just searching, just like on google).

-If you get any video result that wasn't what it had to be try recreating the video with the same title  that might produce the desired results, that's the only way until i come up with a more robust approach to make sure images and keywords are accurate
+If a video doesn't turn out as expected, trying again with the same title might produce the desired outcome.
+Until I come up with a better approach to overcome this.

 now if you want to set this project up locally here is what you have to do